top of page

 What Are Premarital Assets?

-Premarital assets are property owned before marriage, including real estate, bank accounts, investments, businesses, and personal property.
-In New York, these are generally considered separate property and not subject to division in divorce.
+Premarital assets refer to property owned before marriage.
+This includes real estate, bank accounts, investments, businesses, and personal property.
+In New York, these assets are generally classified as separate property.
+As such, they are not subject to division during a divorce.
+Understanding the nature of these assets is crucial for individuals preparing for marriage or facing potential divorce.

 Protecting Premarital Assets